-The dip in velocity from his last makes a lot more sense now…
+The dip in velocity from his last start makes a lot more sense now…

 Michael Kopech needs Tommy John Surgery.
 The announcement came around mid-afternoon on Twitter: